wtsi-hgi/bdist/README.md

     bdist -c "gzip -9f" *.dat

-The `-f` flag is used to avoid jobs exiting as failed if the `.gz` file already exists.
+gzip's `-f` flag is used to avoid jobs exiting as failed if the `.gz` file already exists.

 However, we can do better than this by using, for example, `pigz`(1) for multicore compression: